Teaching Commons > Teaching Guides > Technology > Artificial Intelligence

 Bill Hart-Davidson

 Artificial intelligence (AI) encompasses a variety of computer-based tools that source existing data to solve a problem, such as search tools that rely on algorithms to find information or language translation tools (McCarthy, 2007).
-Generative artificial intelligence refers to a suite of tools that source existing data to create new artifacts in response to user prompts (Goodfellow et al, 2020).
-For example, ChatGPT is a conversational generative AI that sources a wide range of texts to create unique responses to text prompts.
+Generative artificial intelligence refers to a suite of tools that source existing data to create new artifacts in response to user prompts (Goodfellow et al., 2020).
+For example, ChatGPT is a large language model (LLM) and conversational generative AI that is built on many existing texts.
+In response to prompts from users, ChatGPT generates text that mimics the writing of humans through a process of statistical correlation.
+The Modern Language Association and Conference on College Composition and Communication's working paper explains how LLMs and ChatGPT work in greater detail.

 Generative AI is an emergent and rapidly evolving space.
 New tools, or updates to existing tools, are released frequently, but a few examples are helpful in framing out what these tools do: